|USGS 7.5' Map:||Marble, Snowmass Moutain, Oh-be-Joyful, Crested Butte|

 After the massacre of agent Nathan Meeker and seven employees at the White River agency in northwestern Colorado on September 9, 1879, and the near total loss of Major T. T. Thornburgh's relief force of 150 men, the Ute Indians were removed from their Colorado reservation to the desert Uintah reservation in northwestern Utah.
 One year after the removal of the Utes the federal government opened the Colorado reservation to settlement.

 In 1930 Carvel McWilliams was elected Mayor of Marble.
 He was a graduate of Gunnison High School and the towns people had hopes of fostering a better relationship between Gunnison and Marble.
-In April McWilliams went to Gunnison and presented a proposal to replace the old wagon road over Schofield Pass with a road three miles to the north crossing the headwaters of Silver Creek above the Lead King mine to the Commissioners.
+In April McWilliams went to Gunnison and presented a proposal to the Commissioners to replace the old wagon road over Schofield Pass with a road three miles to the north crossing the headwaters of Silver Creek above the Lead King mine.
 They favored the idea and passed a resolution recommending the extension to the State Highway Commission.

 In 1936 the Governor of Colorado, Ed Johnson, borrowed $25,000,000 to improve roads throught Colorado assigning $50,000 to Gunnison County to build the road from Gothic to Marble.
 This was part of the "Park to Park Road", a network of roads connecting the nations National Parks.
 In July of 1938, under county commissioner Bill Whalen, twelve men, two bulldozers and a compressor were working on the road.
 On September 1, 1938 the Gunnison Courier announced that the long awaited road was within one and a half miles of being completed.
 It ran from Gothic through Gothic Park, around Emerald Lake and on up Schofield Pass and over to the town of Crystal, five miles from Marble.
 It was expected that the road would be open 5 months out of the year.
 As the Gunnison Courier reported "It will be a narrow road but there will be adequate turnouts.
 It follows the old wagon road as far as possible, when bull trains and mule teams were the means of locomotion."
 With this new road Marble would be 54 miles from Gunnison instead of 240 miles.